Diablo5G/ELK-Stack-Project/README.md

 What aspect of security do load balancers protect?
 - According to [Azure security baseline for Azure Load Balancer](https://bit.ly/3AnSRPV), the load balancer's main purpose is to distribute web traffic across multiple servers.
 In our network, the load balancer was installed in front of the VM to
 +  protect Azure resources within virtual networks
 +  monitor and log the configuration and traffic of virtual networks, subnets, and NICs
 +  protect critical web applications
 +  deny communications with known malicious IP addresses
 +  record network packets
 +  deploy network-based intrusion detection/intrusion prevention systems (IDS/IPS)
 +  manage traffic to web applications
 +  minimize complexity and administrative overhead of network security rules
 +  maintain standard security configurations for network devices
 +  document traffic configuration rules
 +  use automated tools to monitor network resource configurations and detect changes

 What is the advantage of a jump box?
-- According to A Jump Box or a "Jump Server" is a gateway on a network used to access and manage devices in different security zones.
-A Jump Box acts as a security layer between networks and/or security zones and provides a controlled way to access them.
-Via the Jump Box, I make sure that access controls are in place to ensure that only authorized users (in this case, ourselves), will be able to connect to the network.
+- A Jump Box or a "Jump Server" is a gateway on a network used to access and manage devices in different security zones.
+A Jump Box acts as a is a "bridge" between two trusted networks between zones and provides a controlled way to access them.
+We can block the public IP address associated with the VM.
+It helps to improve security also prevents all Azure VM’s to expose to the public.

 Integrating an Elastic Stack server allows users to easily monitor the vulnerable VMs for changes to their file systems and system metrics such as privilege escalation failures, SSH logins activity, CPU and memory usage, etc.

 What does Filebeat watch for?
-- According to
+- According to [Elastic : How Filebeat works](https://www.elastic.co/guide/en/beats/filebeat/current/how-filebeat-works.html), Filebeat helps keep things simple by offering a lightweight way (low memory footprint) to forward and centralize logs, files and watches for changes.

 What does Metricbeat record?
-- According to
+- Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server so It records machine metrics and stats, such as uptime.

 The configuration details of each machine may be found below.